Key Takeaway

 Weight-Neutral Options

-If you are starting or adjusting antidepressant therapy while on Zepbound, weight-neutral options support your treatment goals.
+If you're starting or adjusting antidepressant therapy while on Zepbound, weight-neutral options support your treatment goals.
 Bupropion, sertraline, fluoxetine, and venlafaxine are typically considered weight-neutral or mildly weight-favorable.

 Mirtazapine, paroxetine, amitriptyline, and some atypical antipsychotics used adjunctively can cause 2-10 kg of weight gain.
-This does not mean you cannot take them with Zepbound, but the competing effects should be discussed with your providers.
+This doesn't mean you can't take them with Zepbound, but the competing effects should be discussed with your providers.

 Shared Side Effects